 The overall goal of this project is to assess pesticide concentrations found in wastewater influent and effluent in California.
-Specific objectives include:

-1) Determine presence and concentrations of selected pesticides in wastewater influent and effluent;

-2) Evaluate regional and seasonal differences in wastewater pesticide loading to WWTPs;

-3) Evaluate magnitude of measured effluent concentrations relative to water quality or aquatic toxicity thresholds;

-4) Evaluate influence of sewershed characteristics (i.e., population, contributing land use) on relative pesticide loading;
+Specific objectives include: (1) Determine the presence and concentrations of selected pesticides in wastewater influent and effluent; (2) Evaluate regional and seasonal variability in wastewater pesticide loading to WWTPs; (3) Evaluate the influence of sewershed characteristics (e.g., population, contributing land use) on relative pesticide loading; (4) Collect data to help elucidate pesticide transformation and removal processes within wastewater treatment systems.